dnagir/pakunok/README.md

 //= require 'pakunok/innershiv'

-// jQuery plug-ins do no automatically include jQuery to allow to use them as a separate script tag
+// jQuery plug-ins do no depend on jQuery to allow using as a separate HTTP resource
 //= require 'pakunok/jquery.form'
 //= require 'pakunok/jquery.jscrollpane'
 //= require 'pakunok/jquery.mousewheel'